Natasha’s Law and What You Need to Do About It.

 One particularly practical solutions is Brother’s TD2020 printer.

 It doesn’t need to be plugged into a computer to print labels.

-You design the label designs on a PC, download them to the printer and use the printer keypad to select what you want to print.
+You design the label designs on a PC, download the label designs to the printer and use the printer keypad to select what you want to print.
 It can even run off batteries.

 Watch the video below and contact us to find out how you can try it.

 Natasha Allergy Research Foundation – https://www.narf.org.uk/natashaslaw